k2view-academy/K2View-Academy/articles/40_stream_sync/02_stream_sync_init.md

 # Stream Sync Initialization

-### Populations Setup for Stream Sync
+### Logical Unit Setup for Stream Sync

-Below are the steps to initialize the Stream Sync upon the LU Schema creation:
+Below are the steps to initialize the Stream Sync module upon an LU Schema creation:

 1. Create a Logical Unit (Data Product) and open its Schema (which is currently empty).
 2. Open the LU Schema's Properties and set the **Enabled** checkbox in the **IID Finder tab** to **true**.